DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/10 Enhance Performance on Large Datasets/030 Rendering Optimization.md

 For this, enable the **columns[]**.[renderAsync](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#renderAsync) property.

 * **Prevent columns from adjusting their widths to the content**
-For this, disable the [columnAutoWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnAutoWidth) property.
+For this, disable the [columnAutoWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnAutoWidth) property if enabled.
 Additionally, you can set a custom width for all or individual columns in the [columnWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnWidth) and **columns[]**.[width](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#width) properties respectively.

 * **Specify widths for all [command columns](/Documentation/Guide/Widgets/DataGrid/Columns/Column_Types/Command_Columns/)**
 If the **columns[]**.[width](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#width) property is not set, specify it because [columnWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnWidth) does not affect these columns.